 Before you choose a sound bar, it helps to understand the key terms.
 Our jargon-busting glossary explains the different terms and how they will affect your choice.

-A sound bar is a bar-shaped enclosure of speakers that, when plugged into the TV, bypasses the internal TV speakers.
-It's a neat and tidy option that is designed to sit on the same stand as the television fitting snugly below the screen, although some can also be fixed to a wall using mounting brackets.
 Sound bars are a compact alternative to home cinema systems which come with several speakers to be placed around a room.
 While sound bars are generally simpler to setup, many of the same technical terms are used when referring to their specifications.

 Analogue audio inputs